What is a Help Mark? Intended Users, Purpose, and Necessary Assistance

 Reference: Help Mark Creation and Utilization Guidelines|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health Disability Policy Promotion Division

-4. When You See Someone Wearing a Help Mark
+4. If You See Someone Wearing a Help Mark

-When you see a Help Mark, consider providing the following support or consideration:
+If you see someone wearing a Help Mark, consider providing the following support or consideration:

 ・Offer your seat on trains or buses

-・Provide assistance or consideration at stations or commercial facilities
+・Provide assistance or consideration in stations or commercial facilities

 On public transportation like trains and buses, offer your seat by asking if they would like to sit.

-Even if it is not apparent, some people find it difficult to hold onto a strap or stand in the same position for long periods.
+Even if it is not visible, some individuals may find it difficult to hold onto a strap or stand in the same position for a long time.

-Additionally, if you see someone wearing a Help Mark in a crowded place like a station or commercial facility and they seem to be in trouble, kindly offer assistance.
+Additionally, if you see someone wearing a Help Mark in crowded places like stations or commercial facilities and they seem to be in distress, kindly offer assistance.

 During disasters, some individuals with hearing or physical disabilities may not be able to evacuate quickly.
-If you see a Help Mark during a disaster, support them to ensure they can evacuate safely.
+If you see a Help Mark during a disaster, support them in evacuating safely.

-5. Three Support Cases for People Wearing a Help Mark
+5. Three Examples of Support for People Wearing the Help Mark

 Help Mark